Conroe (microprocessor): Conroe-L

 The Conroe-L Celeron is a single-core processor built on the Core microarchitecture and is clocked much lower than the Cedar Mill Celerons, but still outperforms them.
 It is based on the 65 nm Conroe-L core, and uses a 400-series model number sequence.
 The FSB was increased from 533 MHz to 800 MHz in this generation, and the TDP was decreased from 65 W to 35 W. Traditionally with Celerons, it does not have Intel VT-x support or SpeedStep.
 All Conroe-L models are single-core processors for the value segment of the market, much like the AMD K8-based Sempron.
 The product line was launched on June 5, 2007.

-On October 21, 2007, Intel presented a new processor for its Intel Essential Series.
-The full name of the processor is a Celeron 220 and is soldered on the D201GLY2 motherboard.
-With 1.2 GHz and a 512 KB second level cache it has a TDP of 19 Watt and can be cooled passively.
+On October 21, 2007, Intel presented a new processor for the Intel Essential Series, the Celeron 220.
+The Celeron 220 and is soldered on the D201GLY2 motherboard.
+With 1.2 GHz and a 512 KB L2 cache, it has a TDP of 19 watts, and can be cooled passively.
 The Celeron 220 is the successor of the Celeron 215 which is based on a Yonah core and used on the D201GLY motherboard.
 This processor is exclusively used on the mini-ITX boards targeted to the sub-value market segment.

 Conroe-CL

-Conroe-CL is a version of Conroe with the LGA 771 Socket otherwise used in Woodcrest.
+Conroe-CL is a version of Conroe with the LGA 771 socket otherwise used in Woodcrest.
 Unlike real Woodcrest, they are only usable in single-CPU configurations.
 The three Conroe-CL processors that are known are sold as Core 2 Duo E6305, E6405 and Celeron 445.
 These processors will not work in regular LGA 775 mainboards but are typically used in blade servers that also use Woodcrest or other DP server processors.